King's Day in Rotterdam - Festivals, parties, chillout areas

 When is King's Day celebrated?

-Since 2014, King's Day has been celebrated on the birthday of King Willem-Alexander, April 27, unless this date falls on a Sunday.
-In that case, King's Day is moved forward to Saturday, April 26.
-This is why in 2025, King's Day is celebrated on the 26th April.
+Since 2014, King's Day has been celebrated on the birthday of King Willem-Alexander, April 27, unless this date falls on a Sunday, in which case, King's Day is moved forward to Saturday.
+The upcoming King's Day is celebrated on the Monday, 27th April 2026, and is recognized as an official public holiday in The Netherlands.
 The evening before King's Day is called King's Night (Koningsnacht) and is generally an opportunity for a good night of clubbing and bar-hopping.

 A short history of King's Day